Multi-Node LLM Serving Using sig LWS and vLLM

 Here are some parameters you might want to tweak:

-and it must be a factor of 2 (2, 4, 8, 16 etc).--max-model-len
+• --tensor-parallel-size should be more or less equal to lws_size * number-of-gpus and it must be a factor of 2 (2, 4, 8, 16, etc.).

 Observability

-.
-That being said what metrics can be scrape is a little bit obscure.
-Personally I ended up with a combination of kubectl port-forward
+Additionally, you probably also want to measure the GPU usage.
+If you are using NVIDIA GPU, you can you the gcdm-exporter .
+That being said, what metrics can be scrape is a little bit obscure.
+Personally I ended up with a combination of kubectl port-forward the gcdm-exporter DaemonSet endpoint and reverse engineering the metrics and this doc in the mix.

-is set to 0.9 by default, besides all the model weights and KV cache are pretty much preloaded.
-It sorta works like jvm -Xmx
+One thing you will notice is the GPU utilization of vLLM nodes always stays at 90-ish percentage.
+This is because --gpu-memory-utilization is set to 0.9 by default, besides all the model weights and KV cache are pretty much preloaded.
+It sorta works like jvm -Xmx and -Xms where the memory is pre-allocated.

 Big artifact loading

-As this article has previously suggested naively loading the models and vLLM container images from huggingface registry or container registry is pretty much a no go.
+As this article has previously suggested, naively loading the models and vLLM container images from huggingface registry or container registry is pretty much a no-go.

 Here we highlight a few techniques you can apply to speed up the loading process.